yurichan28/torrench/README.md

 (Click to expand)
 ![illegal](https://raw.githubusercontent.com/kryptxy/torrench/master/images/screenshots/got.gif)

-## Known Issues (and workaround)
-1. A torrent might take very long to fetch results.
-I have generally faced this issue when running torrench for the first time.
-I still got to figure this out.
-Till then, here is what I do:
-	* Abort the ongoing search [Ctrl+C]
-	* Search again.
-The second time generally works fine.

 ## Disclaimer
 This tool only fetches torrent and details from already existing torrent website(s).
 I do not take any responsibility for availability of any kind of torrent data, or/and hosting of any torrent website(s).
 Also, I am  not responsible for closing of any of the torrent website(s).
 As long as the website(s) (proxies) are available, data will be fetched.